echo0xdead/outfazed/README.md

 # Outfazed
-Outfaze is a Red Team tool designed to assess outbound egress paths and simulate controlled data exfiltration.
+Outfazed is a Red Team tool designed to assess outbound egress paths and simulate controlled data exfiltration.
 It includes a .NET-based client probe and a Go-based server collector.

 ## Components
 ### 1. egress-n-exfil (C#/.NET)